 The Department of Music at The College of New Jersey welcomes students from all majors who wish to participate in our various programs, ensembles, and courses.

 Students are encouraged to start the music minor in the second semester of their freshman year or no later than the first semester of their second year.
-Each semester students must consult with their Department of Music advisor in the selection of the courses, leading to an individualized minor in music.
+Each semester students must consult a Department of Music advisor in the selection of the courses, leading to an individualized minor in music.

 Minor in Music Studies